372groupproject/milestones-team5-bentaylor012-lizechen/code/README.md

             if (i % 2 == 0) then evenList := evenList ||| [i]
     }
 ```
-This program is to find even numbers in a string and add them to a list。
+This program is to find even numbers in a string and add them to a list.
 #